kimble4/CrossMgr/SprintTimer/helptxt/Properties.md

 Show rider bib on race clock|Whether to include the rider's bib number, if available.

 ### Files/Excel
 Shows the current data file name, and details of the [linked Excel sheet][External Excel].
-Category and Template files are not (currently) implimented.
+Category and Template files are not (currently) implemented.